-Inadequate dry chemical agent can be dangerous, whether that be due to insufficient/incorrect active ingredient or moisture.
+Inadequate dry chemical agent can be dangerous, whether that be due to unacceptable chemical composition or moisture content.
 Several standards require dry chemical agent be analyzed periodically:

-IMO 1432 31/5/2012 requires that for fixed dry chemical systems, a dry chemical sample is tested for moisture content every two years.
+IMO 1432 31/5/2012 requires dry chemical agent in fixed dry chemical systems be tested for moisture content every two years.

 Why test your dry chemical sample with Dyne Fire Protection Labs?

 free shipping within the contiguous United States (limited free 1-way shipping to Alaska, Hawaii, Puerto Rico, and Canada, inquire for details)

 clear, concise reports